 While a living will provides specific instructions regarding what happens under certain situations, appointing a health care representative is still a good idea.
 This should be a person with whom you have clearly discussed your wishes in the event you are injured, disabled or otherwise unable to make specific health care decisions for yourself.
 A representative may be a trusted friend or family member, depending on your specific circumstances.
 Discuss your options with Adam to see if appointing a health care representative is necessary for you.

-Adam provides extensive estate planning services in Indianapolis (Marion County), along with Hamilton County, Boone County, Johnson County, Hendricks County, Madison County, Hancock County, Morgan County and Shelby County areas.
+Adam provides extensive estate planning services in Indianapolis (Marion County) and Hamilton County, along with Boone County, Johnson County, Hendricks County, Hancock County, Morgan County and Shelby County areas.